Barwell (1782 ship)

 Barwell was a merchantman launched in 1782.
 She made six voyages for the British East India Company (EIC).
 She then left the EIC's service but continued to sail.
-She made one voyage transporting convicts in 1797 from England to Australia.
+She made one voyage in 1797 transporting convicts in 1797 from England to Australia.
 She was last listed in 1807.

 East India Company service

 Voyage 1 (1783-84)

 Captain Robert Carr left Portsmouth on 11 March 1783, sailing for Madras and Bengal.
-On 19 June Barwell reached Johanna, on 22 July Madras, and 14 September she arrived at Kedgeree.
-For her return to England she reached Saugor on 31 December, St Helena on 28 April 1784, and Deptford on 2 August.
+On 19 June Barwell reached Johanna (Anjouan in the Comoros), on 22 July Madras, and 14 September she arrived at Kedgeree.
+For her return to England she reached Saugor (West Bengal) on 31 December, St Helena on 28 April 1784, and Deptford on 2 August.

 Voyage 2 (1785-86)

 Captain Robert Carr sailed Barwell for China, leaving the Downs on 12 March 1785.
 She reached Whampoa on 21 September.
 For her return leg she crossed the Second Bar on 14 January 1786.
 She reached St Helena on 6 May and Deptford on 10 August.
-Carr died in his lodgings on St James Street in London on 14 December.
+Carr died in his lodgings on St James's Street in London on 14 December.